sfamousavi/PyEmailAuto/README.md

 This repo is a simple Python code on data analysis reporting automation.
 The [smtplib](https://docs.python.org/3/library/smtplib.html) and [email](https://docs.python.org/3/library/email.html) is used in this project.

 Here are data presentation formats that is used in this project:
-* Formating data into strings
+* Formatting data into strings
 * Beautiful tables
 * Graphs
-* Difefrent type of files (Excel, CSV, ...)
+* Different type of files (Excel, CSV, ...)